itsdfish/AdaptiveDesignOptimization.jl/README.md

 This package is a grid-based approach for performing Bayesian adaptive design optimization.
 After each observation, the optimizer chooses an experimental design that maximizes mutual information between model parameters and design parameters.
 In so doing, the optimizer selects designs that minimize the variance in the posterior distribution of model parameters.
 # Example

 In this example, we will optimize a decision making experiment for the model called Transfer of Attention Exchange (TAX; Birnbaum, 2008).
-Additional examples can be found in the folder titled Examples. sds
+Additional examples can be found in the folder titled Examples.

 ```julia
 using AdaptiveDesignOptimization, Random, UtilityModels, Distributions